 Daniel made his debut with the Festival dei Due Mondi, Spoleto, Italy, singing the baritone solos in Gabriel Fauré's Requiem.
 He subsequently became a member of the New York City Opera and Metropolitan Opera.
 Equally at home in both classical and musical theater styles, Daniel's students have appeared on concert, opera, and recital stages, and in musical theatre, cabaret, pop and jazz venues, nationally and internally.

 He is the Founding Editor of VOICEPrints—The Official Journal of the New York Singing Teachers Association, has served on NYSTA's board of directors, and blogs at VOICETALK: Historical Perspectives on the Art of Singing, which began as a column in VOICEPrints.

-Daniel lives in New York City on the Upper West Side of Manhattan near Lincoln Center, where he teaches singing and practices Ashtanga yoga.
+A member of the National Association of Teachers of Singing the New York Singing Teachers Association, and American Guild of Musical Artists, Daniel lives in New York City on the Upper West Side of Manhattan near Lincoln Center, where he teaches singing and practices Ashtanga yoga.